SharpEdgeMarshall/robotlegs-extensions-Navigator/README.md

 robotlegs-extensions-Navigator
 ==============================

-Robotlegs 2.0 Extension to handle routing of views and application states based
+Robotlegs 2.0 Extension to handle routing of views and application states